US factories expanded at slowest pace in more than 2 years

-WASHINGTON (AP) — American factories grew last month at the slowest pace in more than two years.
+WASHINGTON (AP) — American factories grew last month at the slowest pace in more than two years, with some manufacturers complaining about the impact of President Donald Trump’s contentious trade policies.

-The Institute for Supply Management, an association of purchasing managers, says its manufacturing index dropped to 54.1 in December, down from 59.3 in November and lowest since November 2016.
+The Institute for Supply Management, an association of purchasing managers, said Thursday that its manufacturing index dropped to 54.1 in December, down from 59.3 in November and the lowest level since November 2016.
 Anything above 50 signals growth, and American manufacturing has been on a 28-month winning streak.

-Still, the December drop was bigger than economists had expected.
+Still, the December drop — the biggest in a decade — was worse than economists had expected.

 New orders, production and factory hiring all grew at a slower pace last month.
-Eleven of 18 manufacturing industries reported growth last month, led by textile mills and apparel makers.
+Eleven of 18 manufacturing industries reported growth in December, led by textile mills and apparel makers.

 Most Read Business Stories